AI in Trading: Algos, LLMs and Quantum Computing

 Quantum computing

 Quantum computing is a field that is still in its relatively early days.
 Quantum computers may be able to perform parallel computations offering dramatic speed-ups compared with classical computation.
-Computation is more than hardware, and quantum computing offers the potential to use improved algorithms to tackle computational problems, with the tantalising suggestion of a use case in real time financial markets adaptation.
+Computation is more than hardware, and quantum computing offers the potential to use improved algorithms to tackle computational problems, with the tantalising suggestion of a use case in real-time financial markets adaptation.

 But there is also another way of looking at this.
 The human brain is extremely powerful compared with computing devices.
-It may be that a good trader can see patterns, even if they are not fully away of this, with trading intuition.
-But the problem is that human can lose confidence and can break their own capacity to trade well and then look for robots.
+It may be that a good trader can see patterns, even if they are not fully aware of this, with trading intuition.
+But the problem is that human can lose confidence and can break their capacity to trade well and then look for robots.

 So maybe this capacity is already here, just in a biological advanced computing system and one way forward is to leverage AI to help the trader have clarity and confidence about their abilities.
-Some trading is of course out of the reach of human traders, for example High Frequency Trading (HFT) and here advanced AI systems could be seen playing a crucial role in dealing with extremely complex sets of data updating very rapidly.
-Which is to say expanding the reach of current systems using AI in HFT.
+Some trading is, of course, out of the reach of human traders, for example, High-Frequency Trading (HFT) and here advanced AI systems could be seen playing a crucial role in dealing with extremely complex sets of data updating very rapidly.
+Which is to say, expanding the reach of current systems using AI in HFT.

 5 steps in the LLM process cycle as shown in this linear diagram